This article is about researching your DNA matches through your Ancestry family tree.

 First, you work on each of the siblings of your direct ancestors.
 That means you’re going “wide”.

-Let’s go through the benefits of having a tree that is deep and wide.
+Let’s go through the benefits of having a wide tree

 Track surnames acquired through marriage